NoczCore/WebBoilerplate/README.md

 ###Steps to install

 It is very simple to install.
-Just two steps and it works.

 - Clone this repository with ``git clone https://github.com/NoczCore/WebBoilerplate.git``
 - Go to the folder and run ``npm install``